makersacademy/bowling-challenge/README.md

 - Added a new interface method updateRunningTotal, which updates the relevant frame's total element with its total if that frame is complete.

+Now for the final frame.

+Wrote a test for Frame10 isComplete to be false by default.
+Red.